Majoring in Voice at CWU

 - Bachelor of Arts in Music (BA) with Voice as the major instrument

-- Bachelor of Music in Music Education (Broad Area Specialization)
+- Bachelor of Music Education (Instrumental Emphasis with Choral Music Education Certificate)

 - Master of Music (MM) Vocal Performance